imraj569/Hello_Telegram_Bot/README.md

 - A Telegram account.
 - A Telegram bot token.
 (You can obtain this by creating a new bot using the BotFather on Telegram)
 - The chat ID of the user or group you want the bot to reply to.
-- Modify the file paths in the `hellobot.pyw` and `main.pyw` scripts

 ## Installation ⚙️